Tachionstrahl/Seatable-OpenAI-Integration/README.md

 - An OpenAI API Key, see [Account settings](https://platform.openai.com/account/api-keys)
 - An account with seatable.io

-(Please be aware of potential rate limits depending on your billing plan)
+   (Pleasebe aware of potential rate limits depending on your billing plan)

 ## Getting Started
 1. Create a new Base on Seatable.io.